codefellows-seattle-javascript-401d15/31-image-uploads/lab-padget/README.md

-# Lab 31: Image Uploads
+# Lab 32: Testing Components

 ## Description
-For this lab we added image upload functionality to the existing cfgram app.
-An uploaded image is added to the gallery of pictures.
-An image icon shows the image upload was successful.
-A picture can also be deleted.
+For this lab we fixed a few issues with the existing cfgram app and worked on testing.
+Editing a gallery no longer requires a page refresh.

 * [Class 31](https://github.com/codefellows/seattle-javascript-401d15/tree/master/class-31-image-uploads)
 * [Lab 31](https://github.com/codefellows-seattle-javascript-401d15/31-image-uploads)

 ## Version
-* 0.1.0
+* 0.1.1

 ## Installation
 Please visit the following pages for how to install your project locally.